mikavir/rx-decode/README.md

 ```

 - **Shuffling the word**
-In order the shuffle the letters inside the word, I have research on how to shuffle an array as a word is an array of characters.
-I have initially adopted the Fisher-Yates algorithm explained by [FreeCodeCamp](https://www.freecodecamp.org/news/how-to-shuffle-an-array-of-items-using-javascript-or-typescript/) as shown below.
+To shuffle the letters within the word, I researched methods for shuffling arrays since a word can be viewed as an array of characters.
+Initially, I adopted the Fisher-Yates algorithm, as explained by [FreeCodeCamp](https://www.freecodecamp.org/news/how-to-shuffle-an-array-of-items-using-javascript-or-typescript/), shown below.

 ```js
 function shuffleArray(arr) {